Learn how to make delicious Halloumi Cheese at home with this easy to follow, step-by-step tutorial and just a few simple ingredients!

 What is Halloumi Cheese?

 Halloumi cheese is a cheese made from a mixture of cow and goat milk – or in some cases, 100% cow milk.
 It’s semi-firm, and white.
 It has the texture of mozzarella with the briny moisture of feta.
-The cheese originates in Cypress — a Greek island in the Mediterranean.
+The cheese originates in Cyprus — a Greek island in the Mediterranean.
 Many people around the world enjoy this cheese for it’s flavor and texture.

 Halloumi is rather mild in taste and can be added to dishes raw (cold), or fried on each side in a little butter or oil.